The best Halloween displays of 2023 in RI, Mass.

 As the nights grow longer and colder, boos and ghouls of all ages will delight in seeing these bewitching displays.

-From downright creepy to fun and festive, we’ve once again unearthed the best local haunts, light shows and tableaus in Rhode Island and Southeastern Mass.
+From downright creepy to fun and festive, we’ve once again unearthed the best local haunts, light shows and tableaus in Rhode Island and Southeastern Massachusetts.

 WEST BAY